Document Guide — Certificate of Residence

 UKVI · Home Office Route A

-Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator where requested Notary public Usually not requested; confirm against receiving authority instructions Legal basis Home Office guidance — "translations for your visa application"; self-translation by applicant or family members may not be accepted Validity period Within 3 months of issuance is commonly requested for some filings
+Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator where requested Notary public Usually not requested; confirm against receiving authority instructions Legal basis Home Office guidance — "translations for your visa application"; self-translation by applicant or family members may not be accepted Validity period A recently issued certificate may be requested, depending on the receiving authority and document purpose.

-Common use cases UKVI filings of all types (Spouse Visa, Skilled Worker Visa, ILR, British citizenship) · HMRC (UK tax authority) · UK bank account opening · NHS (National Health Service) registration · UK university enrollment
+Common use cases Common UKVI filings (Spouse Visa, Skilled Worker Visa, ILR, British citizenship) · HMRC (UK tax authority) · UK bank account opening · NHS (National Health Service) registration · UK university enrollment

 🇸🇬